jessfraz/blog/content/post/installing-and-using-wireguard.md

 If you are new to my blog, I HATEEEE installing things on my host.
 I run everything in containers.
 Wireguard is a kernel module.
-BUT guess what, literally anything can be run in a container and can that.
-This post is going to go over how to install the wireguard module by using a container and how to run the tools from a container as well.
+BUT guess what, literally anything can be run in a container.
+This post is going to go over how to install the Wireguard module by using a container and how to run the tools from a container as well.

 ## Installing